Severson-Group/eMach/docs/source/documentation.rst

 Each machine within the ``eMach`` codebase must be similarly summarized such that the purpose and structure of how each machine is defined, constructed, and operated can be understood.
 This is summarized in a form containing the following sections:

-1. Machine Background
+1. Machine
-2. User Inputs
-3. Creating a Machine Object
-4. Operating Point Inputs
-5. Creating a Machine Operating Point Object
+    a.
 Machine Background
-*******************************************

-The ``machine_background`` section needs to provide information to explain the motivation, application, and any other knowledge required to understand where and why the machine is being applied.
-This can be in the form of equations, images, explanations, etc. Any assumptions that are made must be fully explained in this section and any publications that are referenced should be included here.
+    b.
 Inputs from User
+    c.
+Creating a Machine Object
+2. Machine Operating Point
+    a.
+Inputs from User
+    b.
+Creating a Machine Operating Point Object

+Machine Background
 *******************************************

+The machine background section needs to provide information to explain the motivation, application, and any other knowledge required to understand where and how the machine is being applied.
+All relevant background information for each machine must be fully explained in this section.
+This can be in the form of equations, images, explanations, etc. Any assumptions that are made must be fully explained in this section and any publications that were referenced should be included here.

+Machine Inputs from User
+*******************************************

-The ``user_inputs`` section of the machine needs to explain to the user what is required as inputs to the machine.
-This should come in the form the following four dictionaries/libraries:
+The user inputs section of the machine needs to explain to the user what is required as inputs to the machine.
+This should come in the form the following four dictionaries/libraries, each contained in their own subsection:

 1. Dimensions
 2. Parameters
 3. Materials
 4. Winding

-The ``dimensions`` subsection of the ``user_inputs`` must detail any and all dimensions of the stator and rotor configuration.
-The documentation in this subsection should come in the form of organized tables, example code, and an image of the parameterized cross section(s).
-If additional information is necessary to understand the extent of the machine dimensions, it should be included here.
-The tables included in this subsection document the machine dimensions and should follow the form of the previous analyzer ``user_inputs`` and ``user_outputs`` tables.
-The example code contained in this subsection should be the code that will be used by the machine evaluator file.

-The ``parameters`` subsection of the ``user_inputs`` needs to divulge to the user the parameters of the machine configuration.
-Items such as pole pairs, slots, naming conventions, rated conditions, etc. should be included here.
-The documentation of this subsection should come in the form of organized tables and example code.
-If additional information is necessary to understand the extent of the machine parameters, it should be included here.
-The table included in this subsection should follow the form of the previous ``dimensions`` table.
-The example code contained in this subsection should be the code that will be used by the machine evaluator file.

-The ``materials`` subsection of the ``user_inputs`` must explain the materials used in the machine configuration.
-The documentation in this subsection should come in the form of tables and example code containing the materials for, at the very least, the stator, rotor, coils, shaft, and air.
-If additional information is necessary to understand the extent of the materials, it should be included here.
-The table included in this subsection should follow the form of the previous ``parameters`` table.
-The example code contained in this subsection should be the code that will be used by the machine evaluator file.

-The ``winding`` subsection of the ``user_inputs`` should detail the properties of the machine winding configuration.
-The documentation in this subsection should come in the form of tables, winding diagrams, and example code.
-If additional information is necessary to understand the extent of the winding, it should be included here.
-The table included in this subsection should follow the form of the previous ``materials`` table.
-The example code contained in this subsection should be the code that will be used by the machine evaluator file.
+The documentation for each subsection must contain a description/explanation of the details behind how each applies to their respective machine.
+Additional information for each subsection should come in the form of example code and tables.
+The example code should mirror code that should be placed in the machine evaluation example folders located `here <https://github.com/Severson-Group/eMach/tree/develop/examples/mach_eval_examples>`__.
+Each table should be laid out with the following column structure:

+1. Keys
+2. Descriptions
+3. Units (if necessary)

+Specific requirements that must be included in the documentation for the four dictionaries/libraries can be seen here:

+1. Dimensions section
+    a.
+Parameterized cross-sections
+4. Winding
+    a.
+Winding layout/stator diagram

 Creating a Machine Object
 *******************************************

-All of the ``user_inputs`` libraries/dictionaries must be read and constructed into a callable object.
-This is done by transforming the ``user_inputs`` into the ``machine`` object that is described in the ``Machine_Design_Code`` section.
-This section should include example code taking the four
-``user_input`` libraries/dictionaries and passing them into a singular ``machine`` object for a given machine type.
+All of the user input dictionaries/libraries must be read and constructed into a callable object.
+This is done by gathering all four dictionaries/libraries into a single ``machine object``, as described `here <https://emach.readthedocs.io/en/latest/code.html#machine>`__.
+This section must include a sample code block taking the four user inputs and passing them into a singular ``machine`` object.

-Operating Point Inputs
+Operating Point Inputs from User
 *******************************************

-The ``operating_point_inputs`` section of the ``machine_design`` documentation needs to divulge to the user what is required as inputs to define the
+The user inputs section of the machine operating point needs to explain to the user what is required as inputs to defining a machine operating point.
-``machine_operating_point``.
-This should come in the form of an organized table.
-The table must document the input variables that are defined in the code for each different machine type.
-The table should be in the same form as all of the other tables included in the previous sections and sections.
-The example code contained in this section should be the code that will be used by the machine evaluator file.
+Information required to undetstand all of the inputs defined within the operating point should be included here.
+This should come in the form of an organized table with the following column layout:

+1. Keys
+2. Descriptions
+3. Units (if necessary)

 Creating a Machine Operating Point Object
 *******************************************

+All of the user inputs must be read and constructed into a callable object.
+This is done by gathering all of the operating point user inputs into a single ``machine operating point`` object, as described `here <https://emach.readthedocs.io/en/latest/code.html#machine-operating-point>`__.
-The ``machine_operating_point`` section of the machine documentation must detail what code is required to define the ``machine_operating_point`` object.
+This section must include a sample code block taking the operating point inputs and passing them into a singular ``machine_operating_point`` object.
-This should come in the form of organized and commented code.
-The example code contained in this section should be the code that will be used by the machine evaluator file.